Lab 3: Agentic Automation

 The plan

-- Build the operations optimization pipeline with a single prompt
+- Build the operations optimization pipeline

 - Schedule the pipeline to run daily